Eziclip

 Where Descript is genuinely better

 Descript is a far deeper podcast production suite, and its text-based editing is best-in-class.
 It bundles things Eziclip doesn't even attempt: multitrack recording and editing for remote co-hosts, Studio Sound to rescue rough room audio, Overdub AI voice cloning to fix a misspoken word by retyping it, an AI co-editor that drafts clips and show notes, and real multi-user collaboration.
 For producing a full multi-speaker episode end to end, or working as a team, Descript does much more.
-Eziclip is for one job done free and privately: tighten an episode by editing its words, on your own machine.
+Eziclip is for one job done free: tighten an episode by editing its words, right in your browser.
+And when the job grows past this one tool, the same site has Studio — a full multi-track video editor in your browser, with the option to connect your own AI to edit for you.

 Questions

-Yes — Eziclip's podcast editor transcribes your episode on-device and lets you cut the audio by deleting words from the transcript, then strip filler and silence in one tap.
-It exports a clean, lossless WAV with no watermark, no sign-up and no upload, and there's no paid tier gating the download.
+Yes — Eziclip's podcast editor transcribes your episode in your browser and lets you cut the audio by deleting words from the transcript, then strip filler and silence in one tap.
+It exports a clean, lossless WAV with no watermark and no sign-up, and there's no paid tier gating the download.

 Yes.
-Eziclip runs entirely in your browser — drop in an MP3, M4A or WAV (or a video, it uses the audio), and the transcription and every cut happen on your own device, so the episode never leaves your machine.
+Eziclip runs entirely in your browser — drop in an MP3, M4A or WAV (or a video, it uses the audio), and the transcription and every cut happen right there.
 Descript and other text-based editors upload your media to their servers first.

 Descript's free plan caps transcription at roughly an hour a month, requires an account, uploads your media to the cloud, and watermarks video exports; the full toolset — Studio Sound, Overdub, multitrack — is paid from about $16/user a month.
-Eziclip has no caps, no account, no upload and no watermark.
+Eziclip has no caps, no account and no watermark, right in your browser.